insight-platform/Savant/docs/source/main_concepts/adapters.rst

 - Local path to a directory with one or more files (not necessarily with the same encoding)
 - HTTP URL to a single file

 Videos source adapter parameters.
-This parameters is set as environment variables:
+These parameters are set as environment variables in the docker run command:

 - ``SOURCE_ID`` set unique identifier for the source adapter.
 This option is required.
 - ``SORT_BY_TIME`` is a flag that indicates whether files from ``LOCATION`` should be sorted by modification time (ascending order).